Difference Between Vedic Religion and Hinduism

 Hinduism is a group of religious traditions native to the Indian subcontinent.
 It includes Shaivism, Vaishnavism, Shaktism, and Smartism.

-Religion is a set of beliefs and practices, while a way of life is the full range of activities and behaviours of a person.
-It is also hard to pinpoint the exact moment when Hinduism was formed, as the Indian culture has been evolving for thousands of years.
+Religion is a set of beliefs and practices, while a way of life is a person’s full range of activities and behaviours.
+It is also hard to pinpoint when Hinduism was formed, as the Indian culture has been evolving for thousands of years.

 Hinduism has no single founder or a single theological centre.
 It is the world’s third-largest religion after Christianity and Islam.

 Hindus recognize many gods and goddesses.
-Secondly, Hinduism also believes in the continuation of the cycle of life, death, and rebirth.
+Secondly, Hinduism also believes in continuing the cycle of life, death, and rebirth.

 Main Differences Between Vedic Religion and Hinduism